Injector Characterization Lab

 Setup and Test Space

-The FEL Simulator, an all-optical endstation that mimics aspects of an LCLS hutch sample environment.
-Located in the Sample Delivery User's Lab, the FEL Simulator consists of a large high-vacuum chamber, coupled to multiple laser sources piped in from the adjacent Research Laser Lab (RLL).
+The FEL Simulator, an all-optical endstation that mimics aspects of an LCLS experimental sample environment.
+Located in the ICL, the FEL Simulator consists of a large high-vacuum chamber, coupled to multiple laser sources piped in from the adjacent Research Laser Lab (RLL).
 It is designed to accommodate most sample delivery tools, including a state-of-the-art aerosol injector recently purchased by LCLS.
 The laser of choice will be tightly focused in the center of the chamber where it will interact with the sample.
 Diagnostics include a time-of-flight detector for analyzing the remnants of photoionized sample, as well as high-speed cameras and optical detectors for capturing scattered photons and images of jet breakup etc. Controls will be implemented through EPICS and will be identical to those used during real experiments.
 The FEL Simulator will be able to accommodate crossed molecular beams which, coupled with ion detection, will be invaluable for optimizing conditions in the dynamic molecular reaction microscope highlighted for LCLS II.

 Injector Testing stations